projectblacklight/blacklight_advanced_search/README.md

 ### Expression parsing in ordinary search

-Turn this feature on by adding to your CatalogController definition:
+Turn this feature on by adding to your SearchBuilder definition:

-    self.search_params_logic << :add_advanced_parse_q_to_solr

-And/or, if you've switched over to configuration in SearchBuilder, then to your ./app/models/search_builder.rb:

     self.default_processor_chain << :add_advanced_parse_q_to_solr